rockettheme/docs/Docs/wordpress/themes/voxel/INDEX.md

 * W3C XHTML 1.0 / CSS Valid

 ### RokSprocket Mosaic Layout

 ![][roksprocket]

-Mosaic, a new template layout for RokSprocket, that presents content in a dynamic and interactive grid structure; perfect for magazine sites.
+Mosaic, a new theme layout for RokSprocket, that presents content in a dynamic and interactive grid structure; perfect for magazine sites.
 The grids auto-align, so it doesn't matter if you have different sizes for images or text.

 ### Intuitive User Interface

 ![][roksprocket2]

 RokSprocket is a very powerful and full featured extension that is a real game-changer when it comes to displaying content in WordPress.
 The plugin itself, follows RokGallery’s revolutionary approach to UI and implements a stunning new compound filter system based on OS X’s Finder functionality.

 [gantry]: http://www.gantry-framework.org/